-Bleeding gums are one of the most common indications of gum disease, a serious condition that can affect your overall health.
+Bleeding gums are one of the most common indications of a serious condition that can affect your overall health.
 If you see blood after you brush or floss, schedule an appointment with us right away.
 When treated in its earliest stages, gum disease is easy to reverse.

 Is cosmetic dentistry right for me?

 These days, dentistry isn’t limited to just making sure your smile is healthy.
 Services in cosmetic dentistry allow your dentist to enhance its overall appearance, too.
 Consider professional teeth whitening, which erases stains in as little as one visit to our office.
-Porcelain veneers offer more dramatic improvements.
+Veneers offer more dramatic improvements.
 Interested?
 Schedule an appointment to discuss cosmetic dentistry.

 What should I expect during my new patient exam?